tonymm81/table_project/README.md

 ver102
-added the slider where user can choose what is table distance from floor. limits are now working but i have to plan out how to control motor based on measurement.
+added the slider where user can choose what is table distance from floor. limits are now working but i have to plan out how to control motor based on measurement. perhaps i build up totally different motorcontrol function.
+This how we can do lesslines